By Joanne Jeffries. Last Updated August 18th 2021. Welcome to our guide that explains how to claim for an accident at work when not an employee.

 - Special and general damages

-For further information on making workplace injury claims, see this guide or call our team.
+For further information on making workplace injury claims, call our team.
 Our team of advisors is on-hand 24/7.
 They offer free legal advice without any obligation for you to proceed with the services of our personal injury lawyers.

-You could make an injury at work claim if the injury was not your fault.
+You could make an injury at work claim with a specialist solicitor if the injury was not your fault.
 There are various scenarios in which an injury might not be your fault, including if it was:

 - Caused directly by the actions of a third party